AmirHmZz/mpbridge/README.md

-# 📂 MicroPython File Manager
+# 📂 MPBridge
-A new tool for managing files on a MicroPython running device based on [mpremote](https://pypi.org/project/mpremote)
+A file system bridge to synchronise and manage files on a MicroPython running device

 ## How it works
-This tool doesn't propose any graphical user interface and uses platform's file explorer to make it easier to manage files on remote device.
+This tool doesn't propose any graphical user interface and uses platform's file system to make it easier to manage files on remote device.
-It uses [mpremote](https://pypi.org/project/mpremote) as a standard comminunication utility to manage files on MicroPython devices.

 ## Supported platforms
 - Windows